-Signature of the instructor required.
-Combines a biweekly seminar and a supervised internship in a health care or policy organization.
-Internship placement must be arranged through the internship coordinator and should focus on some aspect of health and public service.
-This could include work in a department or public health, hospital or health care agency, health advocacy organization, or other appropriate government or privatesector organization.
-Students are required to submit a 20- to 25-page research paper relating to their internship.
+A supervised internship in a health care or policy organization.
+Internship placement must be approved by the HSSP internship instructor and should focus on some aspect of health and public service.
+This could include work in a department of public health, hospital or health care agency, health advocacy organization, or other appropriate government or private-sector organization.
+Students are required to attend a biweekly internship course and submit a 20-to-25 page research paper relating to their internship.
 Usually offered every year.
-Staff